mtreigelman/mtreigelman/README.md

 - The decision tree project above was revamped to become a Random Forest model library for both classifiers and regressors.
 Bootstrapping was added to the previous code, and a few new classes were needed to get the same functionality.
 Again, this was done through python’s object-oriented abilities and allowed for the similar data split, modeling training, accuracy scoring, and speed requirements.

+ ## Data Science Reports

+ ###### **K-Means Clustering**:

+ A detailed notebook discussing topics related to K-Means clustering including:
+ - What K-means is, and how it works
+ - Practical Applications and Examples
+ - Inadequacies of K-Means
+ - Spectral Clusting
+ - Real World Applications of K-Means

+###### **Feature Imporantance**:

+ A detailed notebook discussing topics related to Feature Importance using data from the National Football League.
+Topics include:
+ - Analysis techniques
+ - Algorithm explaination
+ - Strategies for using feature importance to improve machine learning models
+ - Examples and visualizations

 ## Data Acquisition Projects: